 Over-the-counter orthotics can help you out in the short term if you're in a pinch, but they're not designed for your foot's unique needs.
 If you're having any type of serious or chronic foot and ankle issues, you need custom orthotics to help you recover properly without causing further damage.

-Use the online scheduler or call to make your appointment at Great Lakes Foot and Ankle Institute PC now.
+Use the online scheduler or call to make your appointment at Great Lakes Foot and Ankle Institute now.